ShubhamTatvamasi/srsRAN-demo/ansible/README.md

 ansible_user | Username of server machine.
 mme_addr | MME IP of Magma's Access Gateway.
-(IP of eth1 interface from Magma Access Gateway) bind_addr | This should be your interface IP that will be used to communicate with MME. (this should not be floating ip)
+(IP of eth1 interface from Magma Access Gateway) bind_addr | This should be your interface IP that will be used to communicate with MME. (this should not be floating ip) docker_image | Based on your processor you may have to rebuild docker image.
+Push it to dockerhub and update this variable.

 ---